 4) Losing teaches us to accept defeat with grace.
 As the old saying goes, “Nobody likes a sore loser.”
 Losing teaches us good sportsmanship and how to accept defeat with grace.
 Any Olympic medalist that wins bronze or silver shouldn't hold resent for the first place winner – instead, they congratulate themselves and their opponent on a job well done, and start training harder, now even more motivated to get the gold medal next time!
 Check out this blog post on the importance of building resilience and how to do it.

 5) Failure can motivate us even further.
 Failure teaches us to persevere.
 Sometimes we're just not good at something, and as we said before, that's perfectly fine!
 Other times, failure can teach us not to give up and try even harder.
-Instead of throwing in the towel, failing can sometimes motivate us to keep trying, and do it again.
-In many cases, practice and perseverance are ultimately what leads to success!
+Instead of throwing in the towel, failing can sometimes motivate us to keep trying and do it again.
+In many cases, practice and perseverance are what lead to success!

 When it comes down to it, failure is good.
 It's a part of life, and it's healthy to learn to deal with disappointing experiences in a mature way.
 Most importantly, our failures and mistakes always bring us one step closer to success.
 We'll leave you with one more quote from Thomas Edison: “Many of life's failures are people who did not realize how close they were to success when they gave up.”